 Laterally rotates the leg when the knee is flexed

-The sartorius muscle works in conjunction with the tensor fasciae latae during hip rotation and abduction.
+The sartorius muscles works in conjunction with the tensor fasciae latae during hip rotation and abduction.
 The muscle also works as a synergist in hip abduction with the gluteus medius and maximus, psoas, piriformis, and quadratus lumborum of the lower back.

 During lateral rotation of the hip, the sartorius is a synergist to the gluteus maximus, obturator internus and externus, gemelli, quadratus femoris and the piriformis.